RSSerpent-Rev/RSSerpent/docs/contribution/core.md

 ## Branch

 In you local repository, create a new branch by running `git checkout -b <branch name>`.
-Do all you work on this branch, instead of the `master` (or `main`) branch.
+Do all you work on this branch, instead of the `main` branch.
 This will keep your fork free of conflict with the original repository.

 Generally we use a different branch for each pull request.